 All median rates for each class are shifted to the left of synonymous SNPs.
-Given that these are CarGold-derived variants, the negative shift for synonymous SNPs, indicated by dotted line in Figure 4A, likely reflects a general selection against unadapted CarGold haplotypes.
-Though the signal is small in some cases, the median values for each class are roughly ordered based on the expected impact on open reading frame disruption (Figure 4A).
+Given that these are CarGold-derived variants, the negative shift for synonymous SNPs, indicated by dotted line in Fig 4A, likely reflects a general selection against unadapted CarGold haplotypes.

+Though the signal is small in some cases, the median values for each class are roughly ordered based on the expected impact on open reading frame disruption (Fig 4A).
 Least significant difference test (implemented in "agricolae" library in R with p.adj = "fdr") supports the following grouping of effect classes: Synonymous SNPs and intergenic SVs shared similar profile, particularly with regard to the most negative rates.
-Intronic SVs and both non-synonymous and stop-gain SNPs are effectively equivalent with median values shifted to the left of low effect mutations.
+Intronic SVs and both non-synonymous and stopgain SNPs are effectively equivalent with median values shifted to the left of low effect mutations.
 Exonic SVs are substantially more negatively shifted than any other group.
-Within this group, we did not observe any bias with regard to length or deletion/insertion status (Supplemental Figure 5), supporting the expectation that any event >50 bp has an equivalent impact on gene disruption.
-Events had comparable density across chromosomes (Supplemental Figure 6), and results were essentially unaffected when chromosomes with the most divergent patterns (Chr 6 or 11) were removed from the analysis (not shown).
-If intergenic read mapping is less accurate than exonic mapping, a negative relationship between a variety's year-of-release and its genetic distance to the reference could skew results: allele calls would be falsely biased toward the derive mutation in intergenic regions of newer varieties.
-In fact, we observe the opposite: a marginal positive relationship between year-of-release and distance to reference (Supplemental Figure 9), indicating that the signal of selection against gene disrupting SVs is, if anything, slightly diluted.
-There was also no discernable relationship between a mutation type, its rate of change, and its false-negative genotyping rate described above (Supplemental Figure 10B).
+Within this group, we did not observe any bias with regard to length or deletion/insertion status (s5 Fig), supporting the expectation that any event >50 bp has an equivalent impact on gene disruption.

+SVs had comparable density across chromosomes (S6 Fig), and results were essentially unaffected when chromosomes with the most divergent patterns (Chr 6 or 11) were removed from the analysis.
+If intergenic read mapping is less accurate than exonic mapping, a negative relationship between a variety's year-of-release and its genetic distance to the reference could skew results: allele calls would be falsely biased toward the derived mutation in intergenic regions of newer varieties.
+In fact, we observe the opposite: a marginal positive relationship between year-of-release and distance to reference (S9 Fig), indicating that the signal of selection against gene disrupting SVs is, if anything, slightly diluted.
+There was also no discernable relationship between a mutation type, its rate of change, and its false-negative genotyping rate described above (S10 Fig).
 Lastly, in the case of true selection, rates based on linear regression will be strongest for variants that have a minor allele frequency of 0.5 across the entire sample.
-Derived allele frequencies were different between mutational classes, as expected for alleles that have a different impact in general (Supplemental Figure 11).
+Derived allele frequencies were different between mutational classes, as expected for alleles that have a different impact in general (S11 Fig).
 Exonic SVs exhibit relative enrichment between 0.15 and 0.3.
-Again, this indicates that exonic rate estimate is biased toward weaker (not stronger) values.
+Again, this indicates that exonic rate estimate is biased toward weaker, not stronger, values.